Aigerim-Zh/Kickstarter-Analysis/README.md

 How much a campaign is asking for might also factor in its outcome.
 We saw that among theater campaigns, the "plays" subcategory was the most successful.

-The "_Outcomes Based on Goals_Plays" sheet demonstrates analysis of outcomes for plays based on goal amount ranges.
+**The "Outcomes Based on Goals_Plays" sheet** demonstrates analysis of outcomes for plays based on goal amount ranges.

-The analysis illustrates that the highest percentage of successful plays of 76% had the fundraising goals of less than $1000.
+The chart below illustrates that the highest percentage of successful plays of 76% had the fundraising goals of less than $1000.
 Overall, with higher goal ranges, there is a general decrease in the successful outcomes and a general increase in the failed outcomes.
 However, there is an unsual reverse trend observed in the goal ranges between $30,000 to $44,999, where the success rates spiked and failed outcomes slumped.

 ![](https://github.com/Aigerim-Zh/kickstarter-analysis/blob/main/resources/Outcomes_vs_Goals_Plays.png)